 Your children are well looked after

 Parents can go about their professional occupations with commitment and focus in the knowledge that their little ones are being well looked after.
-In Germany in March 2018, nearly 56,000 public and private day care facilities were available.
-Child care begins at an early age in Germany: In 2017 around one third of the children aged 0 to 2 were supervised, so their parents would be able to pursue their career aspirations.
+In Germany in March 2019, more than 56,000 public and private day care facilities were available.
+Child care begins at an early age in Germany: In 2019 more than one third of the children aged 0 to 2 were supervised, so their parents would be able to pursue their career aspirations.
 In the age group of 3 to 5 years, which includes schoolchildren as well, the proportion of all children looked after was as high as 93 per cent.

 Child care is also firmly anchored in integration and inclusion.
-In 2018 about one-third of care facilities were kindergartens with integrative care.
-For children with disabilities, a total of 248 facilities were available.
+In 2019 more than 37 per cent of care facilities were kindergartens with integrative care.
+For children with disabilities, a total of 228 facilities were available.

 Education for everyone

 The German education and training system is world-renowned.
 In the 2018-2019 school year, around 33,000 schools throughout Germany gave all children of school age access to education.
 Around half of them (47.3%) were primary schools.
 At the secondary education level, there were numerous Hauptschulen (6.5%), Realschulen (5.7%) and Gymnasien (9.6%).
 After successfully completing your schooling, you have the possibility of either embarking on a vocational training course or switching to one of Germany’s 424 higher education establishments.
 Around one-quarter of them (25.2%) are conventional universities and about half of them (50.2%) are universities of applied science with a more practical focus.
 German higher education institutions score points with their broad choice of subjects.
 They offer all kinds of courses, from A for adventure education to Z for zoo veterinarian.